-The Department has made available the Financial Awareness Counseling Tool (FACT).
-FACT is an online interactive resource that provides students with basic financial literacy and information about the student's federal student loan debt (and total student loan debt if the student enters information about his or her private student loans).
+The Department has made available the Financial Awareness Counseling tool.
+Financial Awareness Counseling is an online interactive resource that provides students with basic financial literacy and information about the student's federal student loan debt (and total student loan debt if the student enters information about his or her private student loans).
 The tool estimates what the student's loan debt and repayment amounts are likely to be when the student leaves school.
 It also provides financial planning tips.
-While students cannot be required to use FACT, we recommend that institutions encourage all of their borrowers to do so, especially before a student decides to continue borrowing.
-Students can access FACT at studentloans.gov.
+While students cannot be required to use the Financial Awareness Counseling tool, we recommend that institutions encourage all of their borrowers to do so, especially before a student decides to continue borrowing.
+Students can access the Financial Awareness Counseling tool at https://studentaid.gov/.